nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [medium: How to Deploy a Web Application with Kubernetes 🌟](https://medium.com/swlh/how-to-deploy-an-asp-net-application-with-kubernetes-3c00c5fa1c6e) Learn how to create a Kubernetes cluster from scratch and deploy a web application (SPA+API) in two hours.
 * [blog.pipetail.io: 10 most common mistakes using kubernetes 🌟](https://blog.pipetail.io/posts/2020-05-04-most-common-mistakes-k8s/)
 * [4 trends for Kubernetes cloud-native teams to watch in 2020 🌟](https://searchapparchitecture.techtarget.com/tip/4-trends-for-Kubernetes-cloud-native-teams-to-watch-in-2020) Today's software architectural landscape seems to change like the weather.
 Stay ahead of the curve with these cloud-related trends, including GitOps and service meshes.
+* [opensource.com: A beginner's guide to Kubernetes container orchestration](https://opensource.com/article/20/6/container-orchestration) Understanding the building blocks of container orchestration makes it easier to get started with Kubernetes.

 <center>
 [![Kubernetes architecture](images/kubernetes-pod-creation.png)](https://www.padok.fr/en/blog/kubernetes-architecture-clusters)